NYS Regulatory Context

 Dose Math For Home Cooking

-The most important step in cooking with cannabis is calculating the total THC and dividing it across the batch.
+The most important step in cooking with cannabis is estimating the total THC and dividing it across the batch.
+The figures below are approximations, since real yields vary by flower, method, and equipment, but the arithmetic gives you a usable estimate to work from.

 Adjusting The Dose Down